beranek1/terraform-aws-openid-config-crawler/README.md

 # openid-config-crawler
- Automatically copies openid configurations to cloud storage.
+ Automatically fetches and copies openid configurations using serverless functions to cloud storage.